BiCroLab/radiantkit/docs_source/example.rst

 This will create a `CJ_20240702_CJ052_SLIDE012/objects/nuclear_features.tsv` which contains some measurements of the nuclei.
-Though that it would produce a a `radiant.pkl` which contain the radial profiles ?

-What is a particle?

 Select nuclei
 -------------

+This step looks at the size and intensity of the nuclei and automatically selects the nuclei that looks like non G2.

 .. code:: shell

           radiantkit select_nuclei CJ_20240702_CJ052_SLIDE012 cjDAPI

-This does not work at the moment.

 Generate a report
 -----------------